red-catus/2024CyberDefenseChallenge.github.io/D8. Yara Analysis/Yara Analysis.md

 ![Screenshot_2024-08-12_17-22-20](https://github.com/user-attachments/assets/1c175c8c-e510-4f03-a229-04e913c63a09)

 I don't think the principal security engineer who wrote this challenge intended it to be solved this way.
 The scientist in me was trained to think of possible explainations and solutions and testing each one out.
-I'm hoping that's a trait worth carrying over in my career transition.
+I'm hoping that's a trait worth carrying over in my career transition, because I don't think that's ever going to change for me.

 ### References: